glowroot/glowroot/README.md

 Run `io.informant.testing.ui.UiTestingMain` under a debugger inside your favorite IDE.
 It starts Informant and generates a variety of sample traces to give the UI something to display and to help with manual testing.
 Connect your browser to `http://localhost:4001`.

-If you are working on the UI, you either need to run `grunt` to re-build the UI after each change, or (better):
+If you are working on the UI, you either need to run `grunt` to re-build the web assets after each change, or (better) run:

     grunt server

 and connect your browser to `http://localhost:9000`.

-`grunt server` will watch for modifications to Informant web resources and perform [SASS compilation](https://github.com/sindresorhus/grunt-sass), [AngularJS template concatenation](https://npmjs.org/package/grunt-angular-templates) and [handlebars template compilation](https://github.com/gruntjs/grunt-contrib-handlebars) automatically as needed.
+`grunt server` serves up the Informant web assets to the browser without the concat/minify/rev step, which makes debugging much easier.
 It reverse proxies non- static resource requests to http://localhost:4001 to be handled by Informant.
+It also watches for changes to the files and performs live-reload of the assets inside the browser, which is pretty cool even though it doesn't work all of the time :-).

 #### How to run automated tests